lukehollis/agentics-3d/README.md

 ## Getting Started
 0. Add the Agentics package to your Unity project
-0.a -- if working in 2D, you may get further with the 2D specific version
+0.a If working in 2D, you may get further with the 2D specific version in this repo
 1. Add the `AgenticController` component to your character, and configure with CharacterController, NavMeshAgent, and any other components you need
 2. Set an initial day plan and waypoints for the agent
 3. Set up training configuration with the python directory in the root of this repo